leafo/lapis/docs/etlua_templates.md

 template tags in the correct locations.

-If a malicious user is able to inject JavaScript or other unapproved markup into your page then they may be able to comprise your platform for other users, including stealing sessions or performing unapproved authenticated actions.
+If a malicious user is able to inject JavaScript or other unapproved markup into your page then they may be able to compromise your platform for other users, including stealing sessions or performing unapproved authenticated actions.

 The etlua tag `<%= lua_expression %>` will HTML escape the output such that it